 Action Detail Insert a Tagged Value section The Tagged Value section reports all Tagged Values for the object.
 In the 'Sections' panel, select the checkbox for each object to report on, and for the Tagged Value subsection for that object.
-For example: • Package > Package Element > Tagged Value • Package > Connector > Source > Tagged Value • Package > Element > External Requirements > Tagged Value, or • Package > Element > Method > Tagged Value The Tagged Value section markers display in the 'Contents' panel.
-Tagged Value > [right-click-to-insert-Tagged-Value-field(s)] < tagged value Delete the Iright-click-to] text, right-click in the space and select the 'Insert' Fields' option to add 'Tagged Value Name', 'Notes' and/or 'Value' fields.
-Insert a valueOf() field For any object having a Tagged Value, you can add a 'valueOf()' field to your report template to extract the value of a specific tag.
+For example: Package > Package Element > Tagged Value Package > Connector > Source > Tagged Value Package > Element > External Requirements > Tagged Value, or Package > Element > Method > Tagged Value The Tagged Value section markers display in the 'Contents' panel.

+Delete the [right-click-to-...] text, right-click in the space and select the 'Insert Fields' option to add 'Tagged Value Name', 'Notes' and/or 'Value' fields.

+Insert a valueOf() field

+For any object having a Tagged Value, you can add a 'valueOf()' field to your report template to extract the value of a specific tag.
 This should be one of the tags normally associated with the object, such as 'ConnectorAltName' for a connector.